-Summary | EN2.
-I developed a system for local development by deploying Telepresence to the Kubernetes cluster. |
+| Summary | EN2.
+I set up a local development environment by deploying Telepresence to the Kubernetes cluster, which accelerated local development for highly dependent microservices. |

-Problem | - Microservice Dependencies in Local Development: Local development was heavily dependent on other microservices running in the cluster, making isolated development difficult.
+| Situation | - Local development depended heavily on other microservices running in the cluster.

 |

-Mission | Enable Efficient, Independent Local Development: My objective was to enable developers to efficiently work on individual microservices locally without needing to run all other dependent services. |
+| Task | My mission was to let developers work efficiently on individual microservices locally without needing to run all other dependent services. |

-Action | - Deployed Telepresence: I deployed Telepresence to the Kubernetes cluster, allowing local machines to interact with services running in the cluster as if they were local.
+| Action | - I deployed Telepresence to the Kubernetes cluster

 |